coverclock/com-diag-hazer/README.md

 * uputronics - exercises the Uputronics GPS board for the Rasperry Pi.
 * zedf9r - exercise UBX-ZED-F9R device.

+# Environmental Variables

+    COM_DIAG_HAZER_SAVDIR

+Some scripts in the bin and fun directories save stdout, stderr, CSV, or DGNSS parameters in files.
+Setting this environmental variable changes the directory in which these files are stored.
+By default, stdout, stderr, and CSV files are stored in the out/${TARGET}/tmp subdirectory of the code base, where TARGET is set to the name of the Makefile configuration file (typically "host").
+The DGNSS paramters are saved in ${HOME}/fix, or if ${HOME} is not set, in /var/tmp/fix.
+All of these defaults are overridden if the environmental variable is set.

+    COM_DIAG_DIMINUTO_LOGMASK

+Sets the default log mask for Diminuto for those applications that set the log mask from the environment.
+The value is an eight-bit number in decimal, hexadecimal, or even octal.
+In addition, the string "~0" can be used to enable all log levels.

 # Comma Separated Value (CSV) Output

 The -T flag for gpstool will cause the utility to save the current